 INDIVIDUAL SEWAGE DISPOSAL SYSTEM.
 A system for disposal of domestic sewage by means of a septic tank, cesspool or mechanical treatment, designed for utilization apart from a public sewer.
-NOTE- this system will be allowed only if public sewer is not available.
+NOTE- this system will be allowed only if public sewer is not available, or if serving a detached single family dwelling and the lot of record is 1 acre or greater in size, and is subject to approval by the Mobile County Health Department.